kanswam/cobol-moderniser/README.md

 - **Tested on**: IBM mainframe COBOL (fixed format, columns 7-72)
 - **Docker**: Docker and docker-compose support available (see Docker section above)
 - **Cost tracking**: API costs are tracked automatically per pipeline run
+- See [LIMITATIONS.md](LIMITATIONS.md) for a complete,
+honest assessment of current scope and roadmap.

 ---